Shazam (music app): History

-2002–2006: Early days of the service
+2002–2006: Early days

-Initially, in 2002, the service was launched only in the UK and was known as "2580", as the number was the shortcode that customers dialled from their mobile phone to get music recognized.
+Initially, in 2002, the service was launched only in the UK and was known as "2580", as the number was the short code that customers dialled from their mobile phone to get music recognized.
 The phone would automatically hang up after 30 seconds.
 A result was then sent to the user in the form of a text message containing the song title and artist name.
 At a later date, the service also began to add hyperlinks in the text message to allow the user to download the song online.

 Shazam launched in the US on the AT&T Wireless network in 2004 in a joint offering with Musicphone, a now defunct San Francisco-based company.
-The service was free at launch with AT&T saying that it would charge $0.99 for each use in future.
+The service was free at launch with AT&T saying that it would charge $0.99 for each use in the future.

 In 2006, users were charged £0.60 per call or had unlimited use for £4.50 a month, as well as an online service to keep track of all tags.

 2006–2017: Smartphone app and expansion

 Shazam first became available as an app in 2006 exclusively on the Amp'd Mobile cellular service.

-Shazam for iPhone debuted on July 10, 2008, with the launch of Apple's App Store.
+Shazam for iPhone debuted on 10 July 2008, with the launch of Apple's App Store.
 The free app enabled users to launch iTunes and buy the song directly, although the service struggled to identify classical music.